ACINQ/eclair/README.md

-  channel      | channelId                                                  | retrieve detailed information about a given channel allnodes     |                                                            | list all known nodes allchannels  |                                                            | list all known channels receive      | description                                                | generate a payment request without a required amount (can be useful for donations) receive      | amountMsat, description                                    | generate a payment request for a given amount send         | amountMsat, paymentHash, nodeId                            | send a payment to a lightning node
+  channel      | channelId                                                  | retrieve detailed information about a given channel allnodes     |                                                            | list all known nodes allchannels  |                                                            | list all known channels allupdates   |                                                            | list all channels updates allupdates   | nodeId                                                     | list all channels updates for this nodeId receive      | description                                                | generate a payment request without a required amount (can be useful for donations) receive      | amountMsat, description                                    | generate a payment request for a given amount send         | amountMsat, paymentHash, nodeId                            | send a payment to a lightning node